alkhimey/HintsHighlight/README.md

 1. Importing an `.scm` file ("_Explore Project_ -> Right Click on _Scripts_ -> _Import Script..._.
 Get it from the [_Releases_](https://github.com/alkhimey/HintsHighlight/releases) section on Github.
 2. Creating an empty script called _HintsHighlight_ through engines interface, downloading the source from this repository and finally copying the downloaded script over the empty one.
-3. Creating an empty script called _HintsHighlight_ through engines interface and delete it from windows explorer, clone this repository, create a [*hard* link}(https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) from the cloned files to your games folder.
+3. Creating an empty script called _HintsHighlight_ through engines interface and delete it from windows explorer, clone this repository, create a [**hard** link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink) from the cloned files to your games folder.

 The basic functionality of the module does not require any additional changes.
 Run the game and press the default key (`KEY_FOR_DISPLAYING_HINTS`, currently is set to `SPACE`) to see the hints.

 ### Configuration Options

-There are several configurable options that can be tweaked in the top of modules `asc` file.
+There are several configurable options that can be tweaked in the top of module's `asc` file.

 #### MAX_ROOM_HOTSPOSTS_SUPPORTED
 The the highest ID of a hotspot in the room.
 This is required because a